vEnhance/1802/r05.typ

 a "random" system of equations and variables usually only has a unique solution.
 So if I keep picking numbers out of a hat like $100$, $1000$, etc., then I'm unlikely to find anything interesting.
-In order to get a system that doesn't just solve to $x=y=0$, I'm going to need to cherry-pick my number.
+In order to get a system that doesn't just solve to $x=y=0$, I'm going to need to cherry-pick my number $lambda$.

 === Cherry-picking $lambda$